jmtilli/micronovaxrr/deploy/README.txt

 JavaEitherOrDE other than scientific research related to fitting algorithms.

-Before fitting you have to import layer model by pressing the button "Import from manual fit".
+Before fitting you have to import layer model by pressing the button "Import".
 The range of angles used for fitting can be adjusted by the first angle and last angle settings.
 First angle should be set to a value where the beam doesn't go directly to the detector, usually 0.07 degrees is a good value.
 Good values for last angle are limited by the amount of noise especially if the fitting error function p-norm in logarithmic space is used.
 However, the default mixed relative/chi-squared function can reduce the harmful effects of noise, so the last angle with this fitting error function can be set to the maximum angle of the measurement.
 Iterations and population size are options of